-Studio is a platform where you can manage your sensors and Cloud Connectors devices, visualize the sensor data, and set up integrations.
-This article explains the key concepts and shows you how to get quickly started.
+Studio is a platform where you can manage your sensors and Cloud Connectors, visualize the sensor data, and set up integrations.
+This article explains the key concepts and shows you how to get started quickly.

 No invitation in your inbox?